CheezeCake/PSP-JMouse/README.md

 cursor_y: initial cursor position on the y axis
 divider: value used to regulate the cursor's speed.
 A small value means a fast cursor (100 is a good value).

-return 0 on success, -1 on error.
+returns 0 on success, -1 on error.
 <br><br>
 ```C
 void psp_jmouse_quit()